Therapeutic Areas and Diseases

 Transthyretin Amyloidosis (ATTR)

 Transthyretin Amyloidosis (ATTR) is an underdiagnosed, rapidly progressing, fatal, multisystem disease, caused by misfolded TTR accumulating as amyloid deposits in multiple organs.
-Patients with ATTR amyloidosis experience progressively debilitating symptoms and high morbidity and mortality rates, making early intervention vital.
+Patients with ATTR amyloidosis experience progressively debilitating symptoms and high morbidity and mortality rates, making early diagnosis and intervention vital.1–4

 Explore our collection of clinical education resources to understand more about Transthyretin Amyloidosis (ATTR).